return to Natural Dog Health Remedies

 Dogs with arthritis need the professional care of veterinarians.
 However, it doesn't mean that we cannot use some safe and natural remedies to relieve the pain caused by arthritis, as well as to strengthen and protect the cartilage and joints so that the arthritic condition does not deteriorate drastically.

-If your dog has been diagnosed with canine arthritis, discuss with your vet the possibility of using holistic treatments instead of, or in conjunction with, drug therapy.
+If your dog has been diagnosed with joint problems, discuss with your vet the possibility of using holistic treatments instead of, or in conjunction with, drug therapy.
 Consult a holistic vet if necessary.

-Please also read our page on Natural Dog Arthritis Treatment to find out more about using herbs and other supplements to treat dog arthritis.
+Please also visit our page on Natural Remedies for Arthritis to find out more about using herbs and other supplements to treat dog arthritis.

 Diet